Western Tien-Shan Kazakhstan

 Karatau Nature Reserve continues to offer complex biodiversity of endemic botanical species, and the history of cultural evolution extends from the Palaeolithic Age to the Neolithic Age.
 Cascading waterfalls drastically influenced the cultural and ecological footprint.
 The surviving isolated biota reveals primitive gene pools, medically essential plants, and global geographical distributions.
 Other notable animal residents include the Steppe polecat, jackal, wolf, African wildcat, demoiselle crane, and Eurasian eagle-owl.

 Aksu-Jabagly Nature Reserve is the oldest nature reserve of Central Asia, with mountainous landscapes of intense serenity and mystical radiance.
-Ecosystems highlighted by the 500-meter-deep Aksu Canyon, the Zhabagly-Tonkeris-Kaskasu International Hiking Route, and pastel Greig wild tulips.
-Modern travelers follow the roads laid by Silk Road caravans, nomadic hunter-gatherers, and endemic animal species to the region.
+Ecosystems highlighted by the 500-metre-deep Aksu Canyon, the Zhabagly-Tonkeris-Kaskasu International Hiking Route, and pastel Greig wild tulips.
+Modern travellers follow the roads laid by Silk Road caravans, nomadic hunter-gatherers, and endemic animal species to the region.

-Exploring Aksu-Jabagly Nature Reserve includes sighting rare endangered snow leopards, legless grass lizards, bluebirds, and golden eagles.
+Exploring Aksu-Jabagly Nature Reserve may include sightings of rare endangered snow leopards, legless grass lizards, bluebirds, and golden eagles.
 A prime amalgamation between humanity and wilderness has created prosperity and resilience in Kazakhstan's oldest nature reserve.

 Among the mountainous region of Sairam-Ugam National Park stands juniper forests and open woodlands.
 The National Parks provides three distinct territories: protected zones (closed to the public), tourist zones, and recreation zones.
 The climates, ranges in altitude, and alpine waters create an immaculate agricultural area for nut and fruit trees.
 Walnut, pistachios, apples, plums, cherries, and almonds are all under protection and management.
 Deep into the protected Western Tien-Shan ranges include lakes, rivers, and glaciers.
 Predatory species of bear, world, jackal, birds of prey, and endangered snow leopards roam the expanse searching mountain goats, roe deer, and wild boar.